pnts/methodandmatter/source/writing/essays/optimism.html.md

 olink: "/words-make-worlds"
 ---

-Welcome to the fifth issue of [_Words Make Worlds_](https://methodandmatter.com/words-make-worlds), a newsletter dedicated to the art, science, and craft of the Coaching Leadership Style.
-Today we're getting into one of my favorite parts of coaching: optimism.

----

-## The Idea
 When I talk with leaders about the idea of optimism as a useful tool for coaching, they usually point out that pretending things are great isn't going to fix performance problems.
 Which is true&mdash;bypassing reality with magical thinking leads to disappointment, frustration, and resentment.
 Just ask anyone who has ever delayed having a difficult conversation at work&mdash;by the time the talk actually happens considerable damage has been done.

 But optimism isn't about unreasonable hope, it's about an acceptance of how things are now and a belief that they can be better.
 It is a perspective, a way of seeing, an orientation towards life that celebrates what an individual or system is doing _well_ ,  even if what it is doing well happens to be getting in the way of desired outcomes.
 Optimism is imbued with curiosity and turns its gaze to the future as a place of possibility and action.